UMich-TAD-Lab/twoyear/README.md

 4. In your measure's folder, click on the folder called "Cleaned Data"
 5. Find the original .sav data file, *copy it*, and paste *the copy* to your Desktop

-       a.
-Do not touch any files ending in .sps or .spv
-       b. _**Be very careful to NOT mess with the original .sav data file in ANY way!**_
+       Do not touch any files ending in .sps or .spv _**Be very careful to NOT mess with the original .sav data file in ANY way!**_

 6. On your Desktop, open the copy of the .sav file in SPSS (not the Output file, ignore that)
 7. Click File --> Export --> CVS Data